Minnesota Woman Suffrage Association

-The Minnesota Woman Suffrage Association (MWSA) was an organization devoted to women's suffrage in Minnesota.
-From 1881 to 1920, the organization struggled to secure women's right to vote.
-Its members organized marches, wrote petitions and letters, gathered signatures, gave speeches, and published pamphlets and broadsheets to force the Minnesota Legislature to recognize their right to vote.
-Due to their efforts, the legislature approved the Nineteenth Amendment in 1919.
+The Minnesota Woman Suffrage Association (MWSA) operated from 1881 to 1920.
+The organization was part of the broader women's suffrage movement in the United States and it sought to secure the right of women to vote in Minnesota.
+Its members organized marches, wrote petitions and letters, gathered signatures, gave speeches, and published pamphlets and broadsheets to compel the Minnesota Legislature to pass legislation that recognized their right to vote.
+As a result of the movement's efforts, the legislature ratified the Nineteenth Amendment to the United States Constitution in 1919, which prohibited the denial of citizens to vote based on sex.

 History

-Origins
+Origins in the late 19th century

 In the 1870s, many women across Minnesota organized local women's suffrage groups.
-In 1875, the Minnesota legislature recognized women's right to vote in school board elections.
+In 1875, the Minnesota Legislature recognized women's right to vote in school board elections.
 However, many women wanted to vote in all elections.
-Seeing the need for a statewide agency, fourteen women formed the MWSA in Hastings in 1881.
+Seeing the need for a statewide agency, 14 women formed the Minnesota Woman Suffrage Association (MWSA) in Hastings in 1881.
 The Minnesota chapter was affiliated with the National American Woman Suffrage Association (NAWSA).
 Among the founders of the MWSA were Harriet Bishop and Sarah Burger Stearns.
 Stearns became the organization's first president.
-By 1882, the MWSA had grown to two hundred members.
+By 1882, the MWSA had grown to 200 members.
 In 1885, MWSA-president Martha Ripley convinced NAWSA to hold their annual meeting in Minnesota.
 This national event demonstrated the importance of the Minnesota chapter to the larger organization.
 It also drew the attention of Minnesota's male lawmakers.

-In 1893, the MWSA convinced the Minnesota Senate to take up women's suffrage.
-President Julia Bullard Nelson worked with Ignatius Donnelly, a Populist state senator.
-The Populists regularly supported a women's suffrage plank.
-Nelson herself was a Populist school superintendent candidate in 1894.
+In 1893, the MWSA convinced the Minnesota Senate to take up women's suffrage legislation.
+President Julia Bullard Nelson worked with Ignatius Donnelly, a populist state senator.
+Populist regularly supported a women's suffrage agenda.
+Nelson herself was a populist school superintendent candidate in 1894.
 Nelson and Donnelly initially sought the vote for women in municipal elections.
 However, the Senate went further.
-Its members voted to remove the word "male" from the state's voting requirements.
-The bill passed thirty-two to nineteen.
-However, this change did not pass the House.
+Its members voted on a bill to remove the word "male" from the state's voting requirements, which passed on a vote of 32 to 19.
+The legislation did not pass the Minnesota House of Representatives, a necessary step towards its final enactment.
 That chamber did not have time to take it up before the legislative session ended.
-Even if it had passed the House, however, the voters of Minnesota would have had to approve it before it became law.
+Even if it had passed the state house, however, the voters of Minnesota would have had to approve it before it became law.

-After the failure of the 1893 amendment, the movement continued.
-However, the MWSA was unable to build on its earlier success.
+After the failure of the 1893 amendment, the suffrage movement continued, but MWSA was unable to build on its earlier success.
 The MWSA and its ally, the Political Equality Club, placed women's suffrage before the state legislature every session.
-Each time, the bill either died in committee or was defeated.
+Each time, the bill either did not advance out of committee or it was defeated on the floor.